COMMUNITY DEVELOPMENT PROGRAM

 Reinvesting Into Our Community

-Our CDP program reinvests into its community through its CDP placements at Kalano Community Association, an Indigenous owned and community-controlled resource organisation.
+Our CDP program reinvests into its community through its CDP placements at Kalano Community Association, an Aboriginal owned and community-controlled resource organisation.
 CDP participants receive skills development and training through Kalano’s Essential Services, Housing Maintenance and Repairs, Mechanics Garage and Agricultural Farm, in addition to other services providers and employers in the Katherine region, notably the new Tindal project.

 This past year, Kalano’s referral rate has increased from employers in the Katherine region due to our Case Manager-Client relationships and thorough management practices.
 This is creating more growth and opportunities for capacity-building workshops, learners license-tickets, activities, and placements for our CDP clients.